pandeydhruv2001/Hospital-Management-System/README.md

 # Streamlining Healthcare Operations with Preclinic Medical and Hospital Management System

-Welcome to the future of healthcare management with the Preclinic Medical and Hospital Management System.
-Built on the robust technologies of Node.js, Express, MySQL, and EJS, this revolutionary system empowers medical institutions to deliver exceptional patient care, optimize operations, and drive growth.
+Presenting the Preclinic Medical and Hospital Management System – a groundbreaking backend project where I focused primarily on backend development.
+This innovative system harmoniously integrates Node.js, Express, MySQL, and EJS to revolutionize healthcare management.
+While the frontend, exported from [Colorlib](https://colorlib.com/), boasts captivating aesthetics and dynamic functionality through HTML, CSS, JavaScript, and EJS, the backend harnesses the power of Node.js and Express for high-performance, secure, and scalable operations.
+Together with MySQL, this fusion of technologies propels healthcare management into a realm of efficiency and excellence.
+Welcome to the future of healthcare management, sculpted by the prowess of Preclinic's backend architecture.e, optimize operations, and drive growth.

 ## Getting Started